sawelter/sprint02-mod01-project/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+  The closure is return function (), because anything within the return function () has a scope of both within the return function as well as the outer function personalDice.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+  The name in the console output will always stay the same, but the newRoll will change each time the funciton is called.

 c.
 What is the lexical scope of `newRoll`?
+The lexical scope of newRoll is inside of the return function, but NOT within the personalDice function as a whole.

 ### Task 3 - Stretch Goals